Cambridge-Digital-Library/Crowdsourcing/README.md

 # Cambridge Digital Library
-## Alone in a crowd; crowdsourcing campaign
+## Alone in a crowd; transcribing Cambridge Digital Library together

-17/03/20
-We are looking to provide an opportunity to virtually co-allesce around some of our digitised material.

-This includes transcriptin etc...
+A crowd-sourcing project by Cambridge Digital Library undertaken during the University of Cambridge's closure period due to the Coronavirus outbreak in 2020

 DRAFT